kjspring/dsc-phase-2-project-v2-3/README.md

 For every 1 unit increase in the log transformed living squared feet value, there is a 0.58 mean change in the predicted sale price of the home.
 There is a 0.22 mean change in the predicted sale price for every unit increase of the grade of a house.
 Interestingly, the area of the space above the home is penalized.
 This may be due to multicolinearity between the sqft_living and sqft_above.
 RMSE of M1 is

 ### M2
 R-squared and adjusted R-squared is 0.89 for M2.
 This is tremendous improvement over M1.
 There are many more predictor variables used in M2.
 M2 has 80 independent variables used to explain `price`.
-This $R^2$ score is very good for a model that will be used for prediciton.
+This R-squared score is very good for a model that will be used for prediciton.

+M2 has the lowest predictive intervals.
+The smaller the predictive interval the more confidence the true sale price is in that region.
+M1 and M2 had resonably similar prediction intervals and twice the value as M2.

 M2 is almost half the RMSE score of M1 and M2 indicating it produces less error between the actual and predicted values.